talmeym/regurgitator-all/README.md

 ## reference projects

-reference projects for using regurgitator can be found here:
+reference projects for using regurgitator (over http) can be found below:
 - [rock-paper-scissors](http://github.com/talmeym/rock-paper-scissors) - mocks a service allowing you to play a famous game
 - [primeable-mock-server](https://github.com/talmeym/primeable-mock-server) - a mock server you can prime for any http call